Leweyse/habla/README.md

 # PRATEN
-"Praten" is a web application that aims to be a study tool that adapts to any personality.
+"Praten" is a Dutch language study tool that adapts to any personality.
+This web application is still under development.

 ## TECHNOLOGIES USED
 * HTML